 Top rope climbing can be easily set up with its convenient routes from the edge of the cliff.
 Gushing streams and waterfalls with their serene ambiance and a family-perfect picnic spot grasp oneself to the dreamy land of rock climbing.

 The vast unexplored area of Hurricane Creek Park offers developing new routes.

 2. Hiking Trail

 Hiking was the main attraction during the reign of Rogers.
 The several miles of peaceful trail zigzags through the dense woods cutting through the gorge leading to the top of the mountain, besides many other trails, have been added.

-Signs are arranged throughout the park to avoid travelers getting lost in the abyss of eight miles of hiking trails.
+Signs are arranged throughout the park to avoid travelers from getting lost in the abyss of eight miles of hiking trails.

 The other two trails, viz Hi Trail and Lo Trail, begin at the park’s office and wind through the Hurricane woodland and trails to the picnic ground, further bifurcating into numerous hiking trails exploring the depth of the park.